pratulsharma/CarND-Vehicle-Detection/writeup_template.md

 #### 2. Explain how you settled on your final choice of HOG parameters.

-I used following HOG parameters

-- orient: 32, because my laptop can't handle large feature vectors, also see Discussion
-- pixels_per_cell: 16, testing shows 16 better than 8
-- cells_per_block: 2

-To find which color space to apply HOG, I use `get_hog_features()` function to return an image equivalent to extracted features, and eyeball how recognizable the image is.
+To find which color space to apply HOG, I use `get_hog_features()` function to return an image equivalent to extracted features, and visualized how recognizable the output image is?
+I experimented with different hog parameters and finally decided the parameters (in previous comment) that gave high test accuracy for the SVM classifier.

+Test Accuracy of HOG based SVC is 97.38% and the test Accuracy of Color Histogram based SVC is 96.68%.

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I trained a linear SVM using...
+- I trained a linear SVM using `svm.SVC()` function.
+- The images were converted from RGD to YCrCb color space.
+- The feature vector included hog, color and color histogram features.

 ### Sliding Window Search

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-I decided to search random window positions at random scales all over the image and came up with this (ok just kidding I didn't actually ;):
+- The code for this step can be found under Final Pipeline cell.
+- The search window was restriced between 370 to 600 along the y-axis.
+- The window size and overlap where the same as those used in the class notes.

 ![alt text][image3]

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
-Here are some example images:
+- Several iteration were performed to get the parameters like hog, spatial and histogram color features right for the classifier.
+- To reduce false positives, threshold was applied.
+- Following images show the bounding boxes and heast maps of detected cars.

 ![alt text][image4]
 ---